raboof/reproducible-builds-certification-repository/README.md

 ### Source identifiers

-Both for reading and writing we need some way to identify exactly what binary is being certified.
+Both for reading and writing, we need some way to identify exactly what binary is being certified.
 It probably makes sense to have separate certification repository deployments for separate collections of binaries: for example, a certification repository for Debian packages would use the Debian package name, version and